baldurk/renderdoc/docs/getting_started/faq.rst

 To enable this behaviour, select the ``Verify Map() Writes`` option when :doc:`capturing <../window/capture_log_attach>`.

+Note this is only supported on D3D11 and OpenGL currently, since Vulkan and D3D12 are lower overhead and do not have the infrastructure to intercept map writes.

 RenderDoc is complaining about my OpenGL app in the overlay - what gives?
 -------------------------------------------------------------------------